noahehall/theBookOfNoah/architecture/interface-oriented-design.md

   - black box testing
     - testing to an interface, not an implementation
     - i.e. you test an interface without looking inside to see how its coded
-    - with more services being provided remotely you likely will not have access to the code therefore yojuj can test only to the interface
+    - with more services being provided remotely you likely will not have access to the code therefore you can test only to the interface
   - advantages
     - you can find ambiguities or unclearness in the
       - contract obligations